-Alternative 1: A vessel can be registered to a mothership permit and a catcher/processor permit in the same calendar year.
+Preliminary Preferred Alternative (Alternative 1): A vessel can be registered to a mothership permit and a catcher/processor permit in the same calendar year.

-Under this alternative, a vessel could be registered to a MS permit and a CP permit in the same year, but not at the same time (i.e., a vessel cannot dual register).
+Under this alternative, a vessel could be registered to a MS permit and a CP permit in the same year.
 This would require a change in federal regulation.